Family Matters, Community Matters: Challenging Opportunities in Public Health Practice

-Associate Professor of Community Health Sciences, School of Public Health, University of Illinois at Chicago
+Associate Professor of Human Development and Nurse Science, College of Nursing, University of Illinois at Chicago

 March 27, 2020, Alumni, Health Behavior and Health Education, MPH, Child Health, Community Partnership, Disaster Relief, Diversity Equity and Inclusion, Engaged Learning, Epidemic, Global Public Health, Health Behavior and Health Education, Health Disparities, Infectious Disease, Men's Health, Mental Health, Poverty, Violence, Women's Health